eduardopedro97/Datasets/README.md

-This repository contains some of the datasets used on the projects.
+This repository contains some of the datasets used in the projects.